interTwin-eu/repository-template/README.md

-# Template for EGI repositories
+# Template for interTwin repositories

-This repository is to be used as a repository template for creating a new EGI repository, and is aiming at being a clean basis promoting currently accepted good practices.
+This repository is to be used as a repository template for creating a new interTwin repository, and is aiming at being a clean basis promoting currently accepted good practices.